 - Department of Homeland Security and Department of State

 As a company operating in the information communications and technology (ICT) space, we must consider all the ways our software and services are used.
 To the degree that there is a potential for misuse of our technologies, our responsibility is to be aware of and advocate against these abuses, and to the degree possible, implement safeguards to prevent them.

-Symantec also evaluates human rights risks and opportunities in its supply chain through rotating country audits across its regional operations.
-These measures help ensure the integrity and transparency of Symantec’s product and service supply chain, and help us more closely adhere to the principles set forth in the Universal Declaration of Human rights.
+Symantec evaluates human rights risks and opportunities in its supply chain through rotating country audits across its regional operations.
+These audits help ensure the integrity and transparency of Symantec’s product and service supply chain, and help us more closely adhere to the principles set forth in the Universal Declaration of Human rights.

 We have made strides to improve our human rights practices over the last few years: